 PN12 · Senate

-Federal Trade Commission, Department of Justice, Office of Personnel Management, Department of Agriculture, Department of Defense, Department of Energy, Department of the Treasury, Department of Veterans Affairs, National Aeronautics and Space Administration, Department of Transportation, Department of State, Executive Office of the President, Department of Homeland Security, Department of Health and Human Services, Public Health Service, Securities and Exchange Commission, Department of Labor, Social Security Administration, Amtrak Board of Directors, The Judiciary, State Justice Institute, National Foundation on the Arts and the Humanities, Harry S Truman Scholarship Foundation
+Department of Energy, National Aeronautics and Space Administration, Department of Transportation, Department of Defense, Federal Trade Commission, Department of Justice, Office of Personnel Management, Department of Agriculture, Department of the Treasury, Department of Veterans Affairs, Department of State, Executive Office of the President, Department of Homeland Security, Department of Health and Human Services, Public Health Service, Securities and Exchange Commission, Department of Labor, Social Security Administration

 Mark Meador, of Virginia